Prepare Your Family and Home

 Personal Emergency Preparedness Course (PEP)

 When a disaster strikes, it may be days before emergency medical, police and fire are able to respond in your neighborhood.
-It is important for individuals and families to be prepared to be self-sufficient for the first 72 hours following a disaster.
+It is important to be prepared to be self-sufficient for the first 72 hours following a disaster.

-This Personal Emergency Preparedness (PEP) course is a 3-hour class designed to prepare citizens to cope in the event of a disaster.
-The course is offered through the Santa Clara County Fire Department in Los Altos and the PEP classes offered by Los Altos Hills County Fire District in Los Altos Hills.
-We strongly encourage you to attend the class offered in your community and encourage your neighbors and friends to take this important step to ensure that your families will survive the aftermath
+We encourage you to attend the class offered in your community and encourage your neighbors and friends to take this important step to ensure that your families will survive the aftermath

 Emergency Preparedness topics include: